artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    the locked term "Location."

-   Other default terms (such as Box, Filing cabinet, Folder, etc) can be edited or delted by users - these are not locked terms, but are included by default for convenience.
+   Other default terms (such as Box, Filing cabinet, Folder, etc) can be edited or deleted by users - these are not locked terms, but are included by default for convenience.
 New terms can be added by users - see :ref:`add-term`, below, for more information.